cyverse/irods-adm/chunk-transfer/README.md

 The chunking happens on each resource server.
 Files on separate resource servers are archived, chunked, and registered into iRODS separately.
 This way the chunking on each resource server can happen in parallel.
-The script `chunk-resc` needs to be deployed on each resource server.
 The script `chunk` is the driver.
-It chunks the entire data set, calling `chunk-resc` in parallel on the relevant resource servers.
+It copies the script `chunk-resc` to the relevant resource servers, and then `chunk` concurrently executes `chunk-resc` on each of the servers.

 Once the data set is chunked, the client uses the script `chunk-get` to download the chunks, reconstitute the tar files, and extract the data set.
 It also parallelizes this operation over the